DataBiosphere/terra-axon-examples/1kgenomes_examples/dashboard.md

 - the `threejs` package to visualize the result.

 This example is intended to be run in a Verily Workbench notebook cloud environment ('Jupyterlab Vertex AI Workbench instance'), using the R environment image.
-You can take the defaults when creating the notebook environment, though some compute-heavy aspects of the analysis will run more quickly with additional cores.
+You can accept the defaults when creating the notebook environment, though some compute-heavy aspects of the analysis will run more quickly with additional cores.